khalednadam/mixed-messeges/README.md

-# Mixed messeges genertaotr
+# Mixed messeges generator
-*A program that generates random messeges*
+__A program that generates random messeges__
 - Used technologies
-    - JavaScript
+    -- JavaScript